MG977/GIS4schools-RS/_build/html/_sources/rs_fundamentals.rst.txt

 	The electromagnetic spectrum.

 Unfortunately, most of these “colours” and “light” are invisible to our eyes! |br|
 We humans can see only the colours of the **VISIBLE** light.
-However, many other “colours” exists, and some animals can see them. |br|
+However, many other “colours” exists, and some animals can see them.
+For instance, snakes can sense the INFRARED (i.e. the heat) and some insects can see the ULTRAVIOLET. |br|
 :numref:`Fig5_SAT` and :numref:`Fig6_SAT` show how human eyes and animal eyes sense different wavelengths of the electromagnetic spectrum.

 .. _Fig5_SAT: